Brené Brown: Personal life

 Brown is married and has two children.
 The family lives in Houston, Texas.
 She supports Liverpool F.C., the San Antonio Spurs and the Houston Astros.

 Though she was baptized in the Episcopal Church, her family raised her as a Catholic.
 She later left the Catholic Church and returned to the Episcopal community with her husband and children two decades later.

 Brown revealed past addictions to alcohol, smoking, emotional eating and control; she often speaks about the positive impact of her decision to stop drinking and smoking on May 12, 1996, one day after her master's program graduation.

 Honors and awards

 In 2009 Houston Woman Magazine voted Brown one of the city's most influential women.
 She has also received teaching awards, including the Graduate College of Social Work's Outstanding Faculty Award.
 In 2016, the Huffington Foundation pledged $2 million over four years to endow a research chair in her name at the Graduate College of Social Work, where she guides the training of social work students in grounded theory methodology and in her research into vulnerability, courage, shame, and empathy.
+The National Association of Social Workers Foundation awarded her the International Rhoda G. Sarnat Award in 2016, for her work in enhancing public image of the social work profession.
 In 2021, her podcast Unlocking Us won the iHeartRadio Podcast Award for Best Advice or Inspirational Podcast.
 In 2022, her book Atlas of the Heart won the Goodreads Choice award for Best Nonfiction.